FabioRigamonti/pyADfit/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Star your fitting process by importing the proper libraries (see the example below or run the provided test)
+Start your fitting process by importing the proper libraries (see the example below or run the provided test)

 Or install it directly with pip: